Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 There is a scarcity of hardwoods such as ash, oak and walnut.

-With efficient wood veneer production, thousands of MDF-backed veneer panels can be made from a single oak tree.
+With efficient wood veneer production, thousands of sheets of veneer glued onto MDF can be made from a single oak tree.

 Milling the equivalent volume in solid wood requires much more material and results in higher levels of wastage.